tarasbaranovskyy/parking_app/README.md

 ### State Persistence

-The serverless API uses [Upstash Redis](https://upstash.com/) to persist parking state between requests.
-Configure the connection using the following environment variables:
+The app can persist parking state using [Upstash Redis](https://upstash.com/) so that every browser sees the same data.
+Both the local server (`server.js`) and the serverless API consume the following environment variables:

 - `UPSTASH_REDIS_REST_URL` – REST endpoint of your Upstash Redis database.
 - `UPSTASH_REDIS_REST_TOKEN` – authorization token for the database.